AnotherJohnH/Zif/README.md

 environment variables required by each specific build.
 These scripts should be sourced and then the top level SConstruct invoked in the normal way.

-### Linux and macOS

-Depend on SDL2, so a development installs of SDL2 is required.

 ### Kindle3

-Although a Linux build, the Kindle3 build does not depend on SDL2.

 #### Building